-Top 10 Tips To Avoid Injuries In Spring Sports
+Top 10 Tips To Avoid Injuries In Sports

 Follow these ten tips for preventing sports injuries this spring:

 - Start off slow.
-As players return from practicing winter sports or from a much-deserved rest always start them off slow and gradually increase the intensity.
+As players return from a much-deserved rest always start them off slow and gradually increase the intensity.
 Have players begin in strength and conditioning geared towards their spring sports.
 Starting off slow and incorporating moments of rest helps reduce the risk of overuse injuries.

 - Practice proper technique.
 Coaches should be able to advise and provide expert guidance so that players learn the correct training protocols at the outset.
 Time spent at this stage will reap long-term rewards in the form of improved performance and no training downtime due to injuries.